-Much of the humanity and spiritualism that influenced Jobs's decisions also influenced the company, which can still be seen today in Apple's own humanitarian efforts and the outspokenness of CEO Tim Cook.
+Much of the humanity and spiritualism that influenced Jobs's decisions also influenced the company, which can still be seen today in Apple's own humanitarian efforts and the outspokenness of the Apple executive team.

 Steve Jobs' abrasive attitude and often controversial thinking were as much a boon as they were a detriment, which led to failures like the Lisa computer, company infighting, and his ousting in 1985.
 His rocky history showed the public humanity inside of what otherwise would be a cold corporate face, which may attribute to the extensive and emotionally invested fan base that exists around Apple today.

 Steve Jobs' early days

 Steve Jobs was born on February 24, 1955, to two University of Wisconsin graduate students, Joanne Schieble and Abdulfattah Jandali, a Syrian immigrant.
 They placed their unnamed child up for adoption, and he was adopted by Paul and Clara Jobs.

 During his childhood, Jobs's adopted father would teach him about electronics and work on them in their garage.
 This sparked an interest in electronics and chips that would lead to a friendship with Steve Wozniak in high school.